usdot-jpo-ode/jpo-ode/README.md

 **Note** In order for Docker to automatically read the environment variable file, you must rename it from `sample.env` to `.env`.

-#### Step 2: (Optional)
-Familiarize yourself with Docker and follow the instructions in the [README.md](docker/README.md).

-If you wish to change the application properties, such as change the location of the upload service via `ode.uploadLocation.*` properties or set the `ode.kafkaBrokers` to something other than the $DOCKER_HOST_IP:9092, or wish to set the CAS username/password, `ODE_EXTERNAL_IPVs`, etc. instead of setting the environment variables, modify `jpo-ode-svcs\src\main\resources\application.properties` file as desired.

-#### Step 3: Build and deploy the application.
+#### Step 2: Build and deploy the application.

-Copy the following files from jpo-ode directory into your DOCKER_SHARED_VOLUME directory.
+Copy the following files from `jpo-ode` directory into your DOCKER_SHARED_VOLUME directory.
 - Copy jpo-ode/ppm.properties to ${DOCKER_SHARED_VOLUME}/config.properties.
 Open the newly copied `config.properties` file in a text editor and update the `metadata.broker.list=your.docker.host.ip:9092` line with your system's DOCKER_HOST_IP in place of the dummy `your.docker.host.ip` string.
 - Copy jpo-ode/adm.properties to ${DOCKER_SHARED_VOLUME}/adm.properties
 - Copy jpo-ode/aem.properties to ${DOCKER_SHARED_VOLUME}/aem.properties